 MAHARAJAH PRATAP SINGH

-During the muslim invasion and occupation of Kanchipuram and the surroundings, Pratap Singh brought Jagad Guru Shankarachariya Swamigal of Kanchi Kamakoti Peetam to Thanjavur and provide him a Mutt at Kumbakonam endowing it with 27 villages for its maintenance he endowed 15 villages similarly for the up keep of the Nagore muslim Shrine.
+During the muslim invasion and occupation of Kanchipuram and the surroundings, King Pratap Singh brought Jagad Guru Shankaracharya Swamigal of Kanchi Kamakoti Peetam to Thanjavur and provide him a Mutt at Kumbakonam endowing it with 27 villages for its maintenance he endowed 15 villages similarly for the up keep of the Nagore muslim Shrine.
 With the help of British he was able to cripple the French and after him the French power began to decline in the south.
-Pratap Singh was an independent King and he was addressed by the Europeans as his majesty.
-Pratap Singh died on 16th December 1764.
+King Pratap Singh was an independent King and he was addressed by the Europeans as his majesty.
+He died on 16th December 1764.